Nutanix and Oracle licensing is quite simple; this is how it works

 Example Configurations and Compliance Scenarios

-These examples show how different approaches can drastically change the compliance and cost outcome.
-The safest route is always to minimize the scope where Oracle is allowed to run and fully cover that scope with licenses.
-By doing that, you transform the problem from a sprawling unknown into a contained, budgetable item.
+The safest route is always to minimize the scope where Oracle can run and fully cover that scope with licenses.
+Doing that transforms the problem from a sprawling unknown into a contained, budgetable item.

 Recommendations